Italian irredentism in Malta: Fascist era and World War II

 The Fascists invested heavily in promoting Italian culture in Malta.
 They made overtures to a minority who not only loved Italy's language but also saw Malta as a geographical extension of the Italian mainland.
 Malta was described as "the extreme end of Italian soil" (Senator Caruana Gatto who represented the nobility in Malta in 1923).

 The battle, however, was still being fought in largely cultural terms, as the "Language Question" on the role of Italian in education.
 This led to the revoking (the second) of the Maltese Constitution in 1934 over the Government's budgetary vote for the teaching of Italian in elementary schools.
 Italian was eventually dropped from official language status in Malta in 1934, its place being taken by Maltese.
 Italian ceased to be taught at all levels of education and the language of instruction at the University of Malta and the Law Courts.
 In 1935 there were manifestations against all these decisions, promoted by the Maltese fascists; the Nationalist Party declared that most of the Maltese population was supporting directly or indirectly the Italian Maltese's struggle.
 But when Italy entered the war on the side of the Axis powers and aerial bombardments of Malta began, what little interest in Italian irredentism that existed in Malta was lost.

-The colonial authorities however took precautions; in 1940 they interned and eventually deported to Uganda 49 italophile Maltese including the leader of the Nationalist Party, Enrico Mizzi.
+The colonial authorities however took precautions; in 1940 they interned and eventually deported 49 Italophile Maltese to Uganda including the leader of the Nationalist Party, Enrico Mizzi.
 Another 700 Maltese with ideals linked to the Italian irredentism in Malta were sent to camps in central Africa.

 A number of Maltese living in Italy participated in fascist organizations and joined the Italian military forces during World War II.
 Among them were Carmelo Borg Pisani, Antonio Cortis, Paolo Frendo, Ivo Leone Ganado, Roberto Mallia, Manuele Mizzi, Antonio Vassallo, Joe d’Ancona and Carlo Liberto.

 Carmelo Borg Pisani attempted to enter Malta during the war (Operation Herkules), but was captured and executed as an alleged spy in November 1942.
 He received the Gold Medal of Military Valor, the highest Italian military award, by King Victor Emmanuel III a few days after his death.
 Requests have been made by his family and the Italian government to exhume his body and give it a burial outside prison grounds, which request has never been acceded to.
 Benito Mussolini called him a "Maltese Martyr" and created in his honor in Liguria the Battaglione Borg Pisani in November 1943, in which other Maltese irredentists fought.